DIKU-EDU/uldp16/material/unix-like-data-processing.md

 4. List the unique usernames of all users that have used the `cmp` in one of their shell scripts.

+5. Find all the `*.sh` files that begin with a shebang.
+What different shebangs are there in use?

 # Environment Variables (e.g., `PATH`)

 # `gnuplot`